Drgregs-Marcus/Lambda-Fortress-Extended-Improved-Edition/README.md

 Fixed sapper's description

-SOON: Fixed an issue where weapons would have misordered attributes

 Fixed an issue where the Cowmangler would have glowing white parts ( Issue: The Cowmangler is no longer team colored )

-## Removals
+# Coming Soon

-SOON: Removed useless weapon data
+Fixed an issue where weapons would have misordered attributes Removed useless weapon data